Conflict of Interest

 - Online Course Usage Tips

-- LBNL is a participating organization of the CITI Program, a service that provides research ethics education to members of the research community.
+LBNL is a participating organization of the CITI Program, a service that provides research ethics education to members of the research community.
 CITI offers courses that satisfy certain Human Subject and Lab Animal training requirements, as well as a number of courses on an optional basis.
-There are separate Responsible Conduct of Research (RCR) courses available for biomedical and physical sciences researchers.
-During registration, you will select your institution or organization; choose "Lawrence Berkeley National Laboratory" from the third drop down menu, Department of Energy.
+There is a Responsible Conduct of Research (RCR) course available that fulfills NSF RCR requirements for researchers and staff at any level.
+To register as a CITI user, you must select your institution or organization; choose "Other DOE” to affiliate yourself with LBNL.
+Maintain your proof of completion.

 LBNL Conflict of Interest Review (Research)